montehurd/mediawiki-quickstart/README.md

 - Do not use `composer install`, `npm install` or `npm ci` in your components' `setup.sh` files

-  The installer takes care of this automatically if it sees your component contains `composer.json` / `package.json` / `package-lock.json`
+  The installer takes care of this automatically if it sees your component contains `composer.json` / `package.json` / `package-lock.json`.
+See [Node Dependency Handling](NODE_DEPENDENCIES.md) for details on how this works

   It also rebuilds localization caches after installations complete so no need to run `php maintenance/rebuildLocalisationCache.php`